 Brianne A Kent (PhD)

 I am a translational neuroscientist, combining fundamental and clinical research to study how disrupted circadian rhythms and sleep contribute to the memory loss associated with Alzheimer's disease.
-I trained as a neuroscientist at Simon Fraser University (BA, 2009), Yale University (MSc 2010, MPhil 2011), the University of Cambridge (PhD, 2015), the University of British Columbia (postdoc 2015-2019), and Harvard Medical School (Postdoctoral Certificate in Sleep Medicine, 2020).
+I trained as a neuroscientist at Simon Fraser University (BA, 2009), Yale University (MSc 2010, MPhil 2011), the University of Cambridge (PhD, 2015), the University of British Columbia (Postdoc 2015-2019), and Harvard Medical School (Postdoctoral Certificate in Sleep Medicine, 2019-2020).

-In January 2021, I joined the Department of Psychology at Simon Fraser University (Vancouver, Canada) as an Assistant Professor and am a Canada Research Chair in Translational Neuroscience and Dementia.
+In January 2021, I joined the Department of Psychology at Simon Fraser University (Vancouver, Canada) as an Assistant Professor and am the Canada Research Chair in Translational Neuroscience and Dementia.
 My research group uses translational neuroscience methodology to study causal mechanisms in rodent models with complementary studies in humans.
 I am currently recruiting graduate students.
-Please email email@example.com if you are interested in joining my research group.
+Please email firstname.lastname@example.org if you are interested in joining my research group.
 More information about the Cognitive and Neural Sciences Masters and PhD Program can be found here (deadline Nov 24, 2021, No GRE required).

 Alzheimer's disease and other dementias threaten to become one of the greatest public health challenges of the 21st century, with an increasing number of aging people throughout the world at risk.
 As a translational neuroscientist, my research bridges basic science and clinical application.